Seagrass Ecosystem Accounting

 Step 4: Asset valuation

 This worked example illustrates the full accounting sequence for seagrass ecosystems.
 Actual compilations will require country-specific data, species-appropriate reference levels, and primary valuation studies for each service type.
 The carbon price of USD 80/t CO2 is illustrative and should be replaced with the prevailing compliance market price or social cost of carbon applicable in the compiler's jurisdiction.
-The eutrophication-related decline is classified separately from natural reduction to support pressure-specific policy analysis, consistent with the guidance in Section 3.1.4.
-The example values are illustrative and should not be used as benchmarks for specific national contexts.
+The eutrophication-related decline is classified under "Other reductions—degradation" per SEEA EA Table 4.2, with a memorandum sub-row attributing the pressure, consistent with the guidance in Sections 3.1.4 and 3.5 Step 3.

 4 Acknowledgements

-This guidance draws on the conceptual framework and methodological recommendations of the System of Environmental-Economic Accounting -- Ecosystem Accounting (SEEA EA) and its supporting technical materials.
+This guidance draws on the conceptual framework and methodological recommendations of the System of Environmental-Economic Accounting—Ecosystem Accounting (SEEA EA) and its supporting technical materials.
 The IUCN Global Ecosystem Typology provides the ecosystem classification framework.
-Scientific understanding of seagrass ecosystem services draws on extensive research literature, including foundational works by Costanza et al., Duarte et al., and the global seagrass research community.[54]
+Scientific understanding of seagrass ecosystem services draws on extensive research literature, including foundational works by Costanza et al., Duarte et al., Fourqurean et al., and the global seagrass research community.

 5 References